-The Heritage Museum in Simon’s Town pays tribute to the region’s rich Cape Malay history and cultural influence, tracing it from 1743, when Simon’s Town became an anchorage for the Dutch East India Company and there was a steady influx of people of Dutch Batavian descent into the area, well into the last century and apartheid-era rule.
+The Heritage Museum pays tribute to the region’s rich Cape Malay history and their cultural influence, tracing it from as far back as 1743.
+This was when Simon’s Town became an anchorage for the Dutch East India Company and saw a steady influx of people of Dutch Batavian descent into the area.
+The journey explores life in the Cape well into the last century and examines the effects on a family and a community of apartheid-era rule.

 The museum was originally the home of the Amlay family, who were forcibly removed in 1975 after the town was declared a whites-only area under apartheid law.
-At the time, more than 7 000 people from the region were pushed from their homes following the Group Areas Act, which dictated that people of different races might not live together.
-The Amlay family were the first to return to Simon’s Town after the advent of democracy, and family member Zainab “Patty” Davidson established the museum and curates its exhibitions today.
+At the time, more than 7 000 people in the Cape were forced from their homes following the implementation of the Group Areas Act, which segmented residential areas along racial lines.
+Subsequent to the demise of apartheid, the Amlay family were the first non-white family to return to Simon’s Town after the arrival of democracy, and family member Zainab “Patty” Davidson established the museum.

 Visitors can expect to learn more about the early residents of Simon’s Town and the intricacies of Muslim culture and Cape Malay heritage.
-The displays include photographs, traditional attire and ceremonial artefacts.
-There are also a number of walking tours from the museum on offer.
+The displays include photographs, traditional attire and ceremonial artifacts.
+There are also a number of walking tours on offer from the museum.

 - Phone: 021 786 2302

 - Physical Address: Amlay House, King George's Way